celikeren/jenkins-cheatsheet/README.md

 ```

   _here we cloned the git repo, built a docker image,_
-  _ran it as a container and pushed it to docker hub_
+  _ran it as a container and pushed it to docker hub._

    __you don't need to do the same things in every deploy__
    __just tell jenkins once and it handles the rest__